sylhare/React/README.md

 - > Cannot find module '@testing-library/react/types' from 'src/App.test.js'

-It may be deprecated and may not have been fixed but it works if you remove the `/types` and use directly:
+It may be deprecated and may not have been fixed, but it works if you remove the `/types` and use directly:

 ```js
 import { render, screen } from '@testing-library/react';